UW-Macrostrat/map-ingestion/README.md

 **3. Import shapefile data table(s) of interest into PostgreSQL**

++ Data of interest (in order of priority):
+  + *polygons* showing bedrock and surficial geology with age, lithology/description, and a name of some kind
+  + *lines* identifing faults, folds, dikes, and beds and other geology-specific features. lines not pertaining to geological features (e.g., map boundaries, roads, transects, cross section lines, etc.) are not to be processed.
+  + *points* identifying measurements of strike/dip, foliation, lineation, and other rock-specific features. points of general interest (e.g., mines, craters, stations) are not to be processed.

+Run the following commands in terminal:\
-*NOTE: If doing this for the first time, download the [Burwell Repository](https://github.com/UW-Macrostrat/burwell), and save the folder as `burwell` on your machine.*
+**NOTE**: If doing this for the first time, download the [Burwell Repository](https://github.com/UW-Macrostrat/burwell), and save the folder as `burwell` on your machine.*

-Run the following commands in terminal:

 Change directory to burwell repo folder